Ricola3D/d2s/README.md

 - To convert sp to mp: handle exception item by item, so just erase the impossible items from save (not editor)
 - Holiday Barrage skill ID in SP.
 - Char read: do not skip/loose data on read, just copy/paste it on write
-- Drag&drop: often can't drop at a position
 - Grouping min&max properly
 - Paste in socketed
 - Double click on cube & not all grids = opens cube grid ?